What Kind of Wheel Can I Use on my H1 ?

 All H1 Hummer wheels have a 7" backset.
 Backset is the distance from the back of the wheel to the inner edge hub contact plane of the wheel.
 Several issues stem from changing the offset.
 One is clearance between the inside of the wheel and the suspension parts / geared hub.
 Another has to do with loading of the hub bearing.
 If you change the location of the tire you change forces on the spindle of the geared hub.
 The first thing you're going to notice if you have the wrong offset is that the tires are sticking out beyond the wheel wells.
 You will get road dirt, snow and slush kicked up all over the sides of your truck.
 An extreme example of what not to do are those customized 'low riders' with their wheels sticking way out beyond the body.
 If your wheel is cantilevered out way beyond its' design limit it acts as a big lever, multiplying all the forces acting on the hub.
 Changing the backset also changes where the center line of the wheel will be in relation to the steering and suspension geometry.
 This effects alignment which in turn will effect handling and tire wear.

 The third issue with aftermarket wheels is the location of the air valve hole.
 You will need custome CTI lines to make this work.
-If the hole in the rim for the wheel fitting isn't pointing up you will have problems fitting CTI lines to the wheel.
+If the hole in the rim for the wheel fitting isn't pointing up towards the center you will have problems fitting CTI lines to the wheel.

 There are only 2 companies making proper wheels for the H1; AM General and GT / Cepek.